kedio-labs/olaki/README.md

 The following GitHub workflow steps are run:
 - CodeQL analysis
-- lint
+- Lint
-- build
+- Build

 #### On `push` to the `main` branch (including PR merge)

 Additional GitHub workflow steps that are run:
-- run the app to extract device summaries
+- Run the app to extract device summaries
-- publish the generated list to the page on GitHub Pages
+- Publish the generated list to the page on GitHub Pages

 #### Cron jobs
 The following cron jobs are run on the `main` branch:
 - CodeQL analysis once a month
-- full build + deploy once a month, so that the generated list is regularly updated even when no commits are pushed
+- Full build + deploy once a month, so that the generated list is regularly updated even when no commits are pushed

 ## License